You’re excited to get a new website up, and the web design agency promised you a launch date in 3 months.

 To deliver the best results, your web design agency should be able to navigate front-end and back-end concerns, domain name services, and so much more, without skipping a beat.

-From its earliest design stages through development, and finally web hosting, agencies capable of taking you from start to finish eliminate the many problems of a fragmented approach.
+From its earliest design stages through development, and finally web hosting, agencies capable of taking you from start to finish eliminating the many problems of a fragmented approach.

 Your web strategy is a piece of a larger marketing campaign, so dragging your feet online undermines your brand and hurts your business.